| CloserLook > Romans > Romans 2:17 to 3:20 |

 Unlike the other nations,

-They knew what His requirements where, and they knew when they
+They knew what His requirements were, and they knew when they had missed

 Yes, they had "the form of